christophpickl/urclubs/doc/ROADMAP.md

 ## Med

+* rethink myclubs API for searching activity (isnt activityID only enough? how does API work?)
 * UI: style: scrollbar
 * UX: on save, give some feedback
 * use calendar component, show 1) gcal and 2) upcoming events (scroll through single days)